-An endodontic treatment refers to a procedure done inside a tooth performed to save it, remove bacteria or dead tissue inside the tooth.
+Endodontics is a dental specialty that deals with the pathology, physiology, and morphology of periradicular tissues and dental pulp.
+An endodontic treatment refers to a procedure done inside a tooth performed to save it by removing bacteria or dead tissue inside the tooth.

 Among these endodontic treatments, the most well-known is a root canal treatment.